ddo88/SharepointLibs/README.md

 - getFieldValuesAsText - return fields of seleted listitem on text format
 - getAttachmentFiles - find attachment files in the selected listitem

-### OdataRest
-- filterBy - method to add odata filter to query
-- orderBy  - method to add odata orderBy field to query
-- select   - method to add odata select Fields to query
-- top      - method to add odata top limit to query
-- expand   - method to add odata expand lookup properties to query

 ### Example of use:
 ```js